datumorphism/datumorphism.github.io/content/cards/communication/scq-a.md

 SCQ-A: Situation + Conflict + Question + Answer
 ```

-SCA-A is a framework for problem solving.
+SCA-A is a framework for problem-solving.

 1. Situation: background knowledge, set the stage
 2. Complications: what is happening